Transition to Nursing Course

 Additional General Education Coursework

-Documentation of completion of this coursework, whether through Montgomery College or from credits transferred from a different institution, are to be submitted to the Office of Enrollment Services and must be received and verified prior to submission of application.
-Prerequisite course work must be completed at least one semester prior to application deadline or the student will be ineligible.
+Documentation of completion of this coursework, whether through Montgomery College or from credits transferred from a different institution, are to be submitted to the Office of Records and Registration and must be received and verified prior to applying for graduation from the nursing program.

 Test of Essential Academic Skills (TEAS) Exam